magnumjs/mag.js/README.md

 Allows for custom definitions, see examples [below](//github.com/magnumjs/mag.js/blob/master/README.md#custom-plugins)

 #### mag.prop ( setter value)
-Helper setter/getter which calls mag.redraw on every setter
+Helper setter/getter

 #### mag.withProp (propName, functionToCall)
-Helper utility to add a property to a function such as mag.prop e.g.
+Helper utility to add a property to a function such as mag.prop

+Deprecated: As MagJS will now auto-wire (2-way bind) all user input form elements for you.

+e.g.
 ```javascript
 state.input = {